Stephen Curry NBA Playoffs Player Props: Warriors vs. Lakers

 - Curry is responsible for attempting 15.3% of his team's field goal attempts this season with 20.2 per game.

-- Curry is averaging 11.4 three-point field goal attempts per game this season, which is 18.1% of his team's attempts from beyond the arc.

-- Curry's Warriors average 104.8 possessions per game, fourth-highest among NBA teams, while the Lakers are one of the league's fastest, ranking second with 104.8 possessions per contest.

-- Allowing 116.6 points per game, the Lakers are the 20th-ranked squad in the league on defense.
+- On defense, the Lakers have given up 116.6 points per game, which is 20th-best in the league.

-- On the glass, the Lakers have conceded 44.9 rebounds per game, which puts them 25th in the NBA.
+- On the glass, the Lakers are ranked 25th in the league, allowing 44.9 rebounds per contest.

-- In terms of 3-pointers, the Lakers have conceded 12.5 makes per game, 18th in the NBA.
+- In terms of 3-pointers, the Lakers are ranked 18th in the NBA, allowing 12.5 makes per game.

 Stephen Curry vs. the Lakers